Smat26/Roman-Urdu-Dataset/README.md

 ## Description
 ### Dateset
 The dataset consist of sentences gathered from reviews of various e-commerce website, comments on public facebook pages, and twitter accounts.
 Each row would ideally consist of a single sentence and have a corresponding sentiment attach to it, which would be either `Negative`, `Positive` or `Neutral`.
-These sentiments have been manually assigned to these sentences.
+There are more than 20,000 sentences and they have been manually tagged.

 ### Dictionary
 It contains English meaning of Roman Urdu words.